pubkey/rxdb/docs-src/replication-graphql.md

 }

 type Mutation {
-    # Returns a list of all conflicts
+    # Returns a PushResponse type that contains the conflicts along with other information
-    # If no document write caused a conflict, return an empty list.
     pushHuman(rows: [HumanInputPushRow!]): PushResponse!
 }
 ```